Become a Police Officer

 - Job duties

-If you have recently applied for a position with us, please note that all communication regarding your application will arrive via our application portal email address at firstname.lastname@example.org.
-Be sure to add this address to your contact list in order to receive important communications from us regarding your application status.
+If you have recently applied for a position with us, please note that communication regarding your application will arrive via our application portal email address at firstname.lastname@example.org or from our GPD Recruiting email at email@example.com.
+Be sure to add these addresses to your contact list in order to receive important communications from us regarding your application status.

 (43-hr work week)